top of page

 Thesis title: Causes and consequences of Chinese privet (Ligustrum sinense Lour.) invasion in hydrologically-altered forested wetlands

 Meghan completed her thesis focused on the role of hydrologic alteration and Chinese privet (Ligustrum sinense) invasion on bottomland hardwood forest tree growth and community composition.
 She designed and implemented field and greenhouse experiments to investigate mechanisms by which L. sinense became a dominant understory shrub.
 She has also used observations and dendrochronology as tools to investigate the impacts of channelization and L. sinense invasion.
 During the pursuit of her master's degree, Meghan was awarded an NSF GK12 fellowship, which gave her the opportunity to work in a rural middle school to help improve science education.
 She also established the Art in Science Club, linking art and science in outreach for school-age children.
-Meghan finished her Ph.D. at the University of Idaho and now works for the Nez Perce Tribe Water Quality Program.
+Meghan finished her Ph.D. at the University of Idaho.

 Kari%20graduation%20Dec.%202011_a.JPG